Justinmemphis/portfolio-website/README.md

 I learned a lot about DNS, CDNs, and other networking, routing, and deployment things from putting this on AWS.

 ## Future Changes:
-- Add licenses and certifications passed section
+- Add licenses and certifications passed section - this is so I can keep track of things I take off LinkedIn